XpressAI/xircuits.io/docs/technical-concepts/xircuits-context.md

   - glossary
 ---

 Aside from passing data between components by connecting the outPort to inPort, data can be passed between components via Context (ctx).
-This is useful for variables that are constantly used in most if not all components (such as SparkSession in Spark xircuits), so you don't have to link it multiple times.
+This is useful for variables that are constantly used in most if not all components (such as SparkSession in Spark Xircuits), so you don't have to link it multiple times.

 * The `ctx` is added to the base component `execute()` method.
 * A component that would like to pass data to the context can be treated as a dict, and would be implemented as the following: